Kerry Hill

-William Kerry Hill (19 June 1943 – 26 August 2018) was a Singapore-based, Australian architect who specialised in hotel design in tropical Asia.
-His works were known for their features of steeply pitched pavilion roofs, shaded walkways, and an abundance of water features, affectionately dubbed the "Kerry Hill touch".
+William Kerry Hill (19 June 1943 – 26 August 2018) was an Australian architect who specialised in hotel design in tropical Asia.
+Based in Singapore, his works were known for their features of steeply pitched pavilion roofs, shaded walkways, and an abundance of water features, affectionately dubbed the "Kerry Hill touch".

-He has been widely named as an influential figure in refining tropical modernist architecture and defining the Bali architectural style for his works on numerous hotels on the island.
+Hill has been widely named as an influential figure in refining tropical modernist architecture and defining the Bali architectural style for his works on numerous hotels on the island.
 Sri Lankan architect Geoffrey Bawa, whom he had a personal friendship with, influenced his early works "by understanding and embracing the architectural traditions of the East".

 Early life and career

-Hill was born in Perth, Western Australia on 19 June 1943, the same year his father died in the Battle of Britain.
+Hill was born in Perth, Western Australia, on 19 June 1943, the same year his father died in the Battle of Britain.
 Hill grew up in northwestern Australia, and spent his teens travelling around the country, ultimately influencing his decision to become an architect.
 He studied architecture at Perth Technical College before later transferring to the University of Western Australia; he graduated from the latter in 1968, being amongst the first architecture students to graduate from the school.
 As a student, he worked for Perth's Kierath and Waldron Architects, known for their clinker brick houses.
 Between 1969 and 1971, Hill worked for the Perth-based Howlett & Bailey architecture practice, on projects including the building of the Perth Concert Hall.